akobe4/LighthouseProject1/README.md

 ```

 - cleaned the data, removing data not relevant for project and divided prices by 1,000,000
-- created queries t oanswer questions about the data
+- created queries to answer questions about the data

 ## Results